 Social networks have evolved rapidly over the last few years.
 Previously, tools like Myspace were mainly used for messages and sharing pictures with friends; which was the social aspect of social networking platforms.
 Facebook took over and sharing cat videos became a popular pastime.
 Today, companies use the same Facebook Messenger to interact with customers.
 The way corporate and customer relationships are handled has changed, and it looks like Facebook Messenger is about to outline the next wave of change.

 Facebook is the number one social channel, and it is likely to be the first line of contact for businesses and their customers for both complaints and praise.
 Initially, companies created Facebook pages as part of their social customer support platforms.
-People could comment to brands pages, inquire about product and service availability, check stores’ business hours or even complain.
-Now Facebook announced a new Messaging app for businesses to use it to enhance customer relationships and improve other business processes including shopping.
+People could comment on brands pages, inquire about product and service availability, check stores’ business hours, or even complain.
+Now Facebook announced a new Messaging app for businesses to use to enhance customer relationships and improve other business processes including shopping.